-The City's Recreation Department newsletter for the fall is now available.
-The newsletter provides information about upcoming special events in town, youth and adult instructional classes, fall and winter sports leagues, offerings for seniors, and more.
+The City's Community Services and Recreation Department newsletter for winter is now available.
+It includes information about the upcoming holiday events in town, activities for seniors, sports, classes, and more.
 Click here to take a look.

-You can also find a hard copy in the August issue of the Pulse Beat newspaper, at City Hall, and at the City Yard.
+Hard copies of the newsletter are available in the November issue of the Pulse Beat newspaper, at City Hall, and at the City Yard.

-Did you know you can sign up for the City's Recreational activities online?
-Click on the Recreation Classes button in the upper right corner of this page to find out how.
+You can sign up for the City's recreational activities online by clicking on the Recreation Classes button in the upper right corner of this page.

 Congratulations are due to the newest group of Paramount Education Partnership scholarship winners.
 More than $70,000 was awarded to 24 Paramount students to help with their college costs this year.
 Over the past 11 years, nearly $600,000 has been distributed through the PEP scholarships.